 STEWARDSHIP We protect our unique natural environment and the habitat it provides.
 We facilitate a culture of sustainable practices.
 We maintain and preserve our municipal assets.

 Pacific Grove will thoughtfully grow as an inclusive seaside community that protects residential character, historic resources, promotes multi-beneficial development, and ensures respect for the environment.

-1. Complete Streets: Plan, design and implement streets, sidewalks and transportation networks that better allow access for all types of users.
+Goals and corresponding strategies:1.
+Complete Streets: Plan, design and implement streets, sidewalks and transportation networks that better allow access for all types of users.

 2. Environmental Stewardship: Adopt and develop policies and ordinances that preserve and protect the environment.

 - Plan for SB 1383 implementation (organic waste recycling)